Table of Contents

 Symptoms of vitiligo

-The main sign of vitiligo is the white patches of skin.
-It is more common to have patches that are symmetric on both sides of your body.
+The main sign of vitiligo are white patches of skin.
+It’s more common to have patches that are symmetric on both sides of your body.
 Or you may have white patches on only one side of your body.
 Vitiligo may or may not spread over time.

 Other symptoms of vitiligo can include:

-- white patches in your mouth (mainly in people who have a darker skin color to begin).
+- White patches in your mouth (mainly in people who have a naturally darker skin color).

 What causes vitiligo?

 Vitiligo occurs when skin cells that produce pigment (color) die.
 It causes white patches on areas of your skin.
-There is no exact cause of what kills the skin cells.
-Most doctors believe that it is caused by genetics.
-People who have an autoimmune disorder may have an increased risk of vitiligo.
-An example of this is hyperthyroidism.
-You also can inherit vitiligo from your parents.
+No one knows exactly why these skin cells die.
+Most scientists believe it is caused by an autoimmune disorder.
+This means the body’s immune system attacks and causes the death of the skin pigment cells.
+People who have other autoimmune disorders, such as certain types of hyperthyroidism, may have an increased risk of vitiligo.
+There is some evidence that genetics plays a role in this process.
+Some people may inherit an increased risk of developing vitiligo from their parents.

 How is vitiligo diagnosed?

 See your doctor if you think you have vitiligo.
-They will do a physical exam and review your symptoms.
-They will ask about your health and family history.
+He or she will do a physical exam and review your symptoms.
+He or she will ask about your health and family history.
 Your doctor may do a biopsy on your skin.
 This consists of sending a sample of skin cells to a lab to look at the cells.
 It can confirm the disease if your cells lack melanocytes, which produce pigment.
 Your doctor also may do a blood test.
 This can check for the presence of an autoimmune disorder.

 Can vitiligo be prevented or avoided?

-It is hard to avoid or remove vitiligo, since the cause is unknown.
+It’s hard to avoid or remove vitiligo, since the cause is unknown.
 However, you should take care of your skin to protect it from the sun.
-This includes using SPF and covering up.
-You should limit sun exposure (both natural and artificial).
+This includes using a sunscreen with an SPF (sun protection factor) of 30 or more.
+You should also cover your skin and limit sun exposure.

-Medical forms of treatment are time consuming.
-It is not guaranteed to work or last, though it can be permanent.
-It also does not prevent new white patches.
+Forms of treatment are time consuming.
+They’re not guaranteed to work or last, though they can be permanent.
+They also don’t prevent new patches from appearing.

 Living with vitiligo